-Our Temecula Wine Travel Guide shares a brief history of the region, terroir, where to sip, where to stay and things to do beyond the vines.
+Our Temecula Wine Country Travel Guide shares a brief history of the region, terroir, where to sip, where to stay and things to do beyond the vines.

 Sunny, dry, and hot come to mind when thinking about the terroir of Southern California.
 Without irrigation, farms and vineyards could hardly exist.

 However, grape vines are distinct from almonds and other water-intensive crops in that once established, careful growers can reduce water needs or even convert to dry-farming.
 Hence, the outlook for Temecula’s vineyards in a warming world remains one of optimism.

 Temecula Valley’s one and only AVA sits atop a 1,400-foot-high mesa.
 Cool air and fog flowing through gaps in the mountains, provide growers with enough diurnal range (difference between day and night temperatures) for grapes to retain natural acidity, a necessary component for complex, balanced, age-worthy wines.

 The cooling effect is created by the area’s unique topography.
 During the day, the sun warms the inland valleys east of Temecula.
 Rising warm air creates a low-pressure zone which sucks in the colder, heavier air from the Pacific Ocean.
 In the Coastal Mountain Range, two lower elevation areas or gaps – the Rainbow Gap and Santa Margarita Gap – allow the colder air to pass through into the Temecula Valley.
 As for rain, the region relies on winter systems to saturate the soil and replenish aquifers since summer growing seasons are historically dry.

 However, as the climate changes, forward-thinking winemakers are moving into De Luz and La Cresta Hills to the west for cooler sites at higher elevations closer to the coastline.